cloud-native-toolkit/operator-masauto/README.md

 **This will default to latest v8.9.x of MAS**
 (Note: to install older versions of MAS, change the appropriate channel definitions in the CR that is being deployed)

 This creates an operator that will run the MAS Product Lab ansible tasks to install MAS and it's applications.
-Present state recommending taking defaults for mas instance name: `inst1` otherwise will need to change the role binding.
-Other suitable defaults are provided in the [samples](/samples) directory and the operator CR's.
+Suitable defaults are provided in the [samples](/samples) directory and the operator CR's after installation.

 Current list of MAS components supported with this operator install as well as recommended order if installing the stack:
 - Core